kserve/kserve/docs/samples/metrics-and-monitoring/README.md

 > Getting started with Prometheus based monitoring of model versions defined in InferenceService resource objects.

-The initial focus of this documentation is monitoring system metrics such as mean/tail latency and error rates for your model versions.
-Documentation for ML/business metrics and non-prometheus databases will be added in the future.
+The initial focus of this documentation is monitoring and querying system metrics such as mean/tail latency and error rates.
+Documentation for ML/business metrics will be added in the future.

 ### Table of Contents
 1. [Prometheus installation](#prometheus-installation)